eoinmurray/ising-model/reports/index.md

 )
 ```

-Spatial correlations are calculated by shifting the lattice in all possible directions (dx, dy) and measuring how much each site’s spin correlates with its shifted partner.
+Spatial correlations are calculated by shifting the last step lattice in all possible directions (dx, dy) and measuring how much each site’s spin correlates with its shifted partner.
 That sum gets binned by the distance ${tex`r=\sqrt{dx^2+dy^2}`}​.
 In the script, it’s done with a loop that applies np.roll on the lattice to shift it, computes the pairwise product lattice * shifted_lattice, and accumulates results at the correct radial distance.
 Finally, each bin is normalized by the number of sites that contributed.
 This gives the correlation value as a function of distance.

 When we plot these spatial correlations, you’ll typically see them decay as distance increases.
 At high temperature, the correlation should fall off quickly, indicating that spins behave more independently.
 Near or below the critical temperature, the correlation length grows, and we see a slower or even power-law–like decay, indicating large-scale domains of aligned spins.